personal growth and travel blog on my canvas homepage banner image

 a hearty Malaysia soup

-a hearty Malaysian soup
+a hearty and typical Malaysian soup

 rice, fish, and vegetables in a Penang food court